dib-lab/dibsi/ATTENDEES.md

 More advanced attendees are welcome to attend, but we ask that they participate fully in activities.
 Attendees who regularly lapse in workshop tutorials may be asked to stop coming to the workshop.

+Software and Data Carpentry workshops are complementary to these workshops but largely non-overlapping in content.

 ## Local attendees and workshop hours